The Email Newsletter

-The Marigold is the current Marlowe Society newsletter that is published twice a year in the Spring and the Autumn.
-It has succeeded the Marlowe Society Newsletter (latterly the Marlowe
+The Marigold was a Marlowe Society newsletter that was published twice a year in the Spring and the Autumn.
+It has now been replaced by the Email newsletter (see above).

 The Marlowe Society produced this overview Guide to Marlowe’s life and works which was published in February 2010.

 The 24-page publication has been printed as an A5 booklet with many colour images.
 The Guide covers each key phase of Marlowe’s life, including growing up in Canterbury, his time at Cambridge University, working as a goverment spy, arriving as a London playwright, and his death in Deptford.
 It also contains sections on each of his major plays, and provides an overview of his non-dramatic poetry as well.

 The Guide is currently being updated and will be available again in the near future.
 Further details can be found in the Marlowe Guide section.

 Published twice a year in the Spring and the Autumn until 2015, the Marlowe Society Newsletter (latterly renamed the Marlowe Society Journal) contained shorter articles on a wide range of subjects relating to Marlowe, Elizabethan and Jacobean drama, as well as wider issues such as the Shakespearean Authorship debate.